 Under 20 V.S.A. § 6, each Vermont town and city must establish a local organization for emergency management that is in accordance with the state emergency management plan and program.
-In an effort to provide local emergency management organizations with the basic knowledge to effectively manage local disasters, the state emergency management program has recently updated its Emergency Management Certification Program.
-This new program is designed for individuals that may work within the local emergency management organization and includes 70 hours of blended learning curriculum.
+In an effort to provide local emergency management organizations with the basic knowledge to effectively manage local disasters, the state emergency management program has developed a Emergency Management Certification Program.
+This program is designed for individuals that may work within the local emergency management organization and includes 70 hours of blended learning curriculum.

 EMD Certificaton Curriculum: